gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 ![sdk-download-6](./img/sdk-download_6.png)

-On upper right corner, you can find the `Objects` and `Layers` menu.
+On upper right corner, you can find the `Objects` and `Layers` tabs.
 They manage the basic elements of game, such as Creature, Collision, and Spawn Point.
 The functions of each icon in the `Layers` tab are as follows: Add, Delete, Copy, Change Color, Rename, Show selected layer only, Send selected layer up, Send selected layer down.

 ![sdk-download-7](./img/sdk-download_7.png)

-On bottom left corner, you can find the `Resources` and `Console` menu.
-You can manage your game resources, such as png file for creature and sound file.
+On bottom left corner, you can find the `Resources` and `Console` tabs.
+You can manage your game resources, such as .png file for creature and sound file.

 ![sdk-download-8](./img/sdk-download_8.png)